 Where is the baby located at 32 weeks?

+A breech baby at 32 weeks may become the focus of concern for your doctor, as most babies move head-down by this point.
 There are some non-invasive ways to encourage your baby to flip, and you may want to seek assistance from an outside source like a chiropractor.
+Talk to your OBGYN before trying ANY method, because there’s an umbilical cord in there you’ve got to work around!

 What does a baby look like at 32 weeks?